lydell/next-minimal-routes/README.md

 // routes.js
 const { makeRoute } = require("next-minimal-routes");

+// It’s nice storing your routes in an object (allowing you to easily refer to
-module.exports = {
+// them by name), but you can store them however you want. module.exports = {
   home: makeRoute({ page: "/" }),
   about: makeRoute({ page: "/about" }),